Daniel Arzola is no joke – he’s changing the world with his art

 Venezuelan-born Arzola’s distinctive style and defiantly political point of view is making waves around the world – he’s using his art to help change the world.

-I caught up with Daniel Arzola to discuss why his series No Soy Tu Chiste - I Am Not A Joke - is actually pretty serious.
+We caught up with Daniel Arzola to discuss why his series No Soy Tu Chiste - I Am Not A Joke - is actually pretty serious.

 How would you describe your style of art?